 The whiteboard effect is typically a hand holding a marker or pen, drawing out the video, so the viewer gets to watch the art being created from scratch.

-Once created, go over your video carefully and add in any small details like text overlays or musical flourishes as needed.
+Once the post-production work is done, go over your video carefully and add in any small details like text overlays or musical flourishes as needed.

-Share it with a coworker to confirm everything flows well and you haven’t missed anything obvious.
+Share it with a coworker to ensure everything flows well and that you haven’t missed anything obvious.
+Make any necessary tweaks or edits, then export the video in the desired resolution and format and share it!

 And here’s the final result of our storyboard!
 You can watch the entire video here: